AztechDesign/PokeGame/must_do_List.md

     help site(s): Stackoverflow.com, google.com

 Zach- I will update this part later but for the moment just work on that or the idea box.
 Thx.

+-Bank Stuff
+    Difficulty = 1;
+    Importance = when we have time
+    people needed = 1
+    what to do =
+        add if statements so that when user is VIP of MilClub, the interface for when they enter the shop is dif. e.g. don't say "you lose 0%" say like you are not taxed for your withdrawls also, make them feel special :)